wagtail/wagtail/docs/extending/customizing_richtext_output.md

 # Customizing richtext output
 In some cases, it might be necessary to customize the output of a [RichTextField](rich_text_field), or a `RichTextBlock` within a [StreamField](../topics/streamfield).

-This can be done through a simple [Django filter](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/).
+This can be done through a simple [Django template filter](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/).

 ## Add a class to HTML tags